 Daisy loves football and other ball games, she is super fast!
 Incredible for such a wee dog!

 What kind of home do we need for Daisy?

 Daisy should have a secure and private garden so she can get off lead exercise (FOOTBALL!!) and not be approached by strangers.
 Given Daisy’s anxiety, Daisy cannot be rehomed with young children, she’d likely be fine with then but may find visiting friends just a bit too much.

 If you’re interested in learning more about Daisy please contact us, you will be required to fill in an adoption application form before visiting the kennels.

 Applications will close once we find a suitable applicant.

-If you would like to register your interest in adopting a PADS dog please download, complete and return the adoption application form by email or post to:
+If you would like to register your interest in adopting a PADS dog please complete an adoption application.
+You can complete online here or download, complete and return the adoption application form by email or post to: